We all have tough moments in our language-learning journeys.

 In difficult moments, your confidence goes down.

-You think you aren’t learning (or not fast enough) when you most likely are.
+You think you aren’t learning (or aren’t learning fast enough) when you most likely are.

-The frustration causes you to evaluate your learning, and, mostly, evaluate it NEGATIVELY.
+This frustration causes you to evaluate your learning, and, usually, to evaluate it NEGATIVELY.

-You judge your progress, and you haven’t learned enough words, your grammar is an absolute mess, and your pronunciation isn’t much better than a boxer who’s had too many blows to the head.
+You judge your progress, and feel as if you haven’t learned enough words, your grammar is an absolute mess, and your pronunciation isn’t much better than a boxer who’s had too many blows to the head.

 When you have these negative moments, you tend to focus even more on results than you normally do.

-Focusing on results is beneficial — it allows you to see where your weaknesses lay — but not on short-term results and certainly never when we’re in a negative mood.
+Focusing on long-term results is beneficial — it allows you to see where your weaknesses lie.
+However, this is not the case for short-term results, especially when you’re in a negative mood.

 In fact, that will only significantly increase your frustration!